All-About-Berlin/ursus/README.md

 # Ursus

 Static site generator used by [All About Berlin](https://allaboutberlin.com).
-It turns Markdown files and Jinja templates into a static website.
+It turns Markdown files and [Jinja](https://jinja.palletsprojects.com/) templates into a static website.

 This project is in active use and development.

 ## Features

-Ursus allows **relationships between objects**, so that a blog post can have related glossary entries.
+Ursus allows **relationships between objects**, not just categories and tags.

-It allows you to **include widgets in your content**.
-This is how I embed calculators and other widgets on All About Berlin.
+It supports **including templates in your content** with the Jinja `{% include %}` tag.
+This is how I embed calculators in the guides on All About Berlin.

+It supports **variables in your content** with the jinja `{{ your_variable }}` tag.
+This is how I keep values updated across all the content on All About Berlin.

-It uses Python Markdown to process markdown.
-You can configure which extensions to use, or create your own.
-Ursus supplies a few custom extensions.
+It uses [Python Markdown](https://python-markdown.github.io/extensions/) to process markdown.
+You can create your own Python extensions, and use the ones supplied with Ursus.

-It uses Jinja to render templates.
+It uses [Jinja](https://jinja.palletsprojects.com/) to render templates, but you can use your own template renderer instead.
+You can create your own Jinja extensions, and use the ones supplied with Ursus.

 It converts images to different sizes and formats, and generates previews for PDFs.
-The sizes are configurable.
+The image sizes and formats are configurable.

 ## Basic concepts

 ### Content and Entries

 **Content** is what fills your website: text, images, videos, PDFs.
 A single piece of content is called an **Entry**.
 The location of the Content is set by the `content_path` config parameter.
-By default, it's under `./content`, but you can change it in your config.
+By default, it's under `./content`.
+You can change that in your config.

 Content is usually *rendered* to create a working website.
 Some content (like Markdown files) is rendered with Templates, and other (like images) is converted to a different file format.